Settlement Services

 Interpretations and translations can be arranged through client families and friends, or from a pool registered CCS Volunteers when natural supports are not available.

-Private individuals and commnity institutions are welcome to contact CCS for needed interpretation and translation services.
+Private individuals and community institutions are welcome to contact CCS for needed interpretation and translation services.

 Services are available on a fee basis and can be arranged in a timely fashion with adequate notice.